ericcombiolab/Pangaea/README.md

                         assembly)
 ```

-## Example of running Pangaea on linked reads
+## Example of running Pangaea on short-reads with physical barcodes (linked reads)
 Under folder ```example/pangaea_out```, pangaea was run with
 ```
 conda activate pangaea